aristocratos/btop/README.md

 Again a big thanks to [@joske](https://github.com/joske) for his porting efforts!

-Since compatibility with Linux, MacOS and FreeBSD are done, the focus going forward will be on new features like GPU monitoring.
+Since compatibility with Linux, macOS and FreeBSD are done, the focus going forward will be on new features like GPU monitoring.

 ##### 13 November 2021

 Release v1.1.0 with OSX support.
-Binaries in [continuous-build-macos](https://github.com/aristocratos/btop/actions/workflows/continuous-build-macos.yml) are only x86 for now.
-Macos binaries + installer are included for both x86 and ARM64 (Apple Silicon) in the releases.
+Binaries in [continuous-build-macos](https://github.com/aristocratos/btop/actions/workflows/continuous-build-macos.yml) are only x86 for now. macOS binaries + installer are included for both x86 and ARM64 (Apple Silicon) in the releases.

 Big thank you to [@joske](https://github.com/joske) who wrote the vast majority of the implementation!